WeiShaoD/neuroimage-menu/docs/source/GitHub/Gitcommand_menu.rst

 Then, use ``git clone`` to get the remote directory content from your GitHub repository

+git clone
+^^^^^^^^^

+``git clone`` is a Git command line that targets an existing repository and creates a clone in your directory. it is primarily used to point to an existing repo and make a clone or copy of that repository in a new directory.

 .. image:: git_ssh.PNG

   you can choose HTPS or SSH for your first time to clone the content, I recommend the SSH option since it will save a lot of time because GitHub won't ask you the password every time when you upload the content to the existing repository.

-git clone
-*********

-git clone is a Git command line that targets an existing repository and creates a clone in your directory. it is primarily used to point to an existing repo and make a clone or copy of that repo in a new directory.

 Type  ``git clone git@github.com:WeiShaoD/dinner_menu.git`` from your work directory.